Connie-cloud-svg/Connie-cloud-svg/markdown-practise.md

 I want to learn:
 - How to make Repositories.
 - How to code here.
-So far I have learnt how to make a commit and the steps are,
+So far I have learnt how to make a commit and the steps are:
   1. **Stage your changes:** Choose which modified files to include in the commit.
   2. **Create the commit.** Run the commit command with a descriptive message.
   3. **Push to GitHub.** Upload your local commi to the remote repository.
 Tools I will use;
    | Tool           | Purpose         | Link                                            |
    |----------------|-----------------|-------------------------------------------------|